latids/Netflix-clone/README.md

 - live demo "https://netflix-project-eosin-nu.vercel.app/auth"

 ## Overview
 This project is a clone of the Netflix.
-Users can watch movies directly from the main home screen due to limited number of movies in db.
+Users can only watch movies directly from the main home screen due to limited number of movies in db.

 ## Technologies Used
 - Next.js